 About the structure and biological function of LPE

 Structure.
-Lyso-phosphatidyl-ethanolamines (lysocephalins, LysoPtdEtn, LysoPE, or LPE) are a type of glycerophosphoethanolamines, a class of glycerophospholipids.
+Lyso-phosphatidyl-ethanolamines (lysocephalins, LysoPtdEtn, LysoPE, or LPE) belong to the group of ester phospholipids within the phospholipids.
 Their structure consists of a glycerol backbone linked to a fatty acid and a phosphoethanolamine molecule.
 The fatty acid can be of variable length, hydroxylated, and contain double bonds.

 Function.
 Lyso-phosphatidyl-ethanolamines are involved in cellular processes such as differentiation and migration of certain neuronal cells, but also of various cancer cells.
 In plants, LPEs function as inhibitors for a key enzyme in membrane lipid degradation, thus retarding senescence of leaves, flowers, and fruits.
 They are used commercially to stimulate ripening and extend shelf-life of fruit, and increase vase life of cut flowers.
 Further, LPE lipids serve as precursors for phosphatidyl-ethanolamines.